-After receiving hand-delivered report, Boris Johnson prepares to address Parliament over Downing Street parties during pandemic lockdowns
+Downing Street gatherings during U.K. lockdowns ‘difficult to justify,’ report finds

+The highly anticipated report provided little detail about 16 reported parties at British government buildings, including the prime minister’s office and residence, because at least eight of the gatherings are now the subject of a criminal investigation by London’s Metropolian Police.

-Johnson is fighting for his political life, unable to move on from a scandal dubbed “partygate.”
+Prime Minister Boris Johnson, who has been fighting for his political life, unable to move on from the “Partygate” scandal, will make a statement to Parliament on Monday afternoon.

-He has faced withering criticism not only from the opposition but from within his own Conservative Party.
+The prime minister has faced withering criticism not only from the opposition but from within his own Conservative Party.
 Johnson has said that he will not resign and that he and his government have got “all the big things right.”

-The British media has been banging the gong for the Gray report for weeks, as it was believed it could set Johnson’s political future.
-It was expected to be published in full last week.
-But then on Friday, the Metropolitan Police told Gray not to publish key details in her report, lest it influence an ongoing criminal investigation into the parties.
+In her report, senior civil servant Sue Gray found that against the backdrop of the pandemic, “when the government was asking citizens to accept far-reaching restrictions on their lives, some of the behavior surrounding these gatherings is difficult to justify.”

+Gray concluded, “a number of these gatherings should not have been allowed to take place or to develop in the way that they did.”

-In a statement, the police asked for the Gray report to include “minimal reference” to the events their officers were investigating to “avoid any prejudice to our investigation.”
+On Friday, the police asked for the Gray report to include “minimal reference” to the events their officers were investigating to “avoid any prejudice to our investigation.”
+That meant what was released on Monday was narrowed in focus and potentially watered down.

-It is not clear which of the gatherings the police force is investigating, but presumably it is looking at the most serious allegations, meaning any report — or “update,” in the government’s terms — is likely to be narrow in focus and watered down.

-Many Conservative lawmakers have said they were waiting to see the Gray report, presumably the full one with all the juicy details, before deciding whether to attempt to oust Johnson.
+Many Conservative lawmakers had said they were waiting to see the Gray report, presumably the full one with all the juicy details, before deciding whether to attempt to oust Johnson.
 The key questions: Did the British prime minister break the law?
 Who was responsible for the gatherings?
 Did Johnson have advance knowledge of the “bring your own booze” party?
 Were there get-togethers in the Johnsons’ apartment?
 What new details about various gatherings has she uncovered?

-Given the new constraints, the Gray report might not fully answer these questions, meaning the whole scandal will drag on.
+There are concerns that Downing Street has not committed to publishing the report in full after the police investigation is over.

+Ed Davey, leader of the Liberal Democrats, tweeted, “The fact that Number 10 is backpedaling on *ever* releasing the whole Sue Gray report is as disgraceful as it is predictable.
+This whole shambolic and dishonest government must be brought down.”

 To trigger a leadership challenge in the Conservative Party, 54 Conservative members of Parliament would have to submit letters of no confidence to the chair of the 1922 Committee, made up of backbench party members.
 At least seven lawmakers have publicly said they have submitted letters, but more may have done so privately.